hafsa-rayn/flagships-doc/README.md

   1. [Tags](#tags)

 ## Basic Rules

+    **Folder Structure**
+    - Organize each feature within its dedicated folder in the feature directory.
+    - Within each feature folder, include separate directories for components, types, and queries.
+    - Centralize reusable or shared elements in the shared folder.
     - Only include one React component per file.
       - However, multiple [Stateless, or Pure, Components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions) are allowed per file. eslint: [`react/no-multi-comp`](https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/no-multi-comp.md#ignorestateless).

-  - Always use JSX syntax.
-  - Do not use `React.createElement` unless you’re initializing the app from a file that is not JSX.
+    **Styling**
+    - Prioritize the use of Ant Design components over custom-coded components
+    - Favor Ant Design styling, for example using Ant Design flex for layout
+    - For Ant Design global component styling, incorporate it in `shared/providers/theme.ts`
+    - If custom styles are necessary, create a .less file specific to that component

 ## Naming